redsnow32/SimulationPractice/simulator-practice/STEPS.md

 10. Create the components you'll need for your app.
 Remember that if you're using Redux, you'll need to             subscribe to the store with the ... import { connect } from 'react-redux'
         - import the functions at the top of the page by using the following flow
             - import { function } from '../../reducer'
+    - Create your function of mapStateToProps in order to get the information back to the reducer.
+This will        also have to have the object you're sending to the reducer with the function that's created in the         reducer.

+        function mapStateToProps(state) {
+            const {cost, downPayment} = state
+            return {cost, downPayment}
+}

+export default connect(mapStateToProps,{updateCost, updateDown})(WizardSix)

 ////////////////////////////////////////////////////////////////////////////////////////////////
 Setting up your server